Head-twitch response: Description

 The HTR is a rapid, rhythmic side-to-side or rotational head movement that intermittently occurs in mice and rats in association with central serotonin 5-HT_{2A} receptor activation.
 In mice, each individual head movement lasts about 10 milliseconds and each HTR consists of 5 to 11 individual head movements.
 The HTR is spontaneous and irregularly occurring over the drug's duration.
 Head twitches also occur naturally in rodents but occur at low frequencies and are only rarely observed in non-stimulated animals.
 Drugs inducing the HTR cause the frequency to increase by many orders of magnitude above the spontaneous rate.
 Within a 10-minute period, between 4 and 68 head twitches have been observed following administration of DOI, depending on the dose, enantiomer, and rodent species and strain.
 The head twitches produced by HTR-inducing drugs are identical to spontaneous head twitches and to touch-induced head twitches (also known as the pinna reflex).

-Video of the head-twitch response in mice after injection with 3 mg/kg DPT hydrochloride recorded by Hamilton Morris.

 In rats, the HTR is also sometimes known instead as wet dog shakes (WDS).
 This is because the response in rats can involve more of the whole body instead of just the head shaking and can resemble the shaking of dogs coming out of water.
 On account of the preceding, the test has also been referred to as the head-twitch response/wet dog shake (HTR/WDS) test.

 Serotonin 5-HT_{2A} receptor agonists show an inverted U-shaped dose–response curve for induction of the HTR in terms of its frequency.
 Tolerance rapidly develops to the induction of the HTR with many but not all serotonergic psychedelics.
 More specifically, tolerance has been observed with LSD, DOB, DOI, 2C-T-7, 25CN-NBOH, and 5-MeO-AMT, but not with DPT or DiPT.
 Development of tolerance to the HTR and other serotonin 5-HT_{2A} receptor agonist effects in animals parallels the rapid development of tolerance to the hallucinogenic effects of many psychedelics in humans, including LSD, DOM, psilocybin, and mescaline, among others.
 Conversely, similarly to the HTR with DPT and DiPT, tolerance does not appear to develop to the psychedelic effects of DMT, ayahuasca (which contains DMT), or 5-MeO-DMT in humans.
+However, more recent clinical studies employing DMT by continuous intravenous infusion (also known as DMTx) have found rapid and moderate acute tolerance development with DMT.
 Time-dependent supersensitivity to the HTR in animals has also been reported, for instance with DOI.